livitup/docker-k8s-lab/docs/source/docker/docker-cli.rst

   3e7f1004fd0b   redis_localdemo:0.1   "/usr/bin/redis-serv…"   8 seconds ago    Exited (0) 2 seconds ago              demo
   811c860d5841   ubuntu:14.04          "/bin/bash"              47 seconds ago   Exited (0) 19 seconds ago             test3

+Note that Docker returns the container ID on most container commands.
+This is useful when scripting container operations, as the output of a Docker command can be piped to another command.
 Docker allows for batch operations using container IDs as variables.
 First, we can use ``--filter`` to filter out the containers we want to manage.

 .. code-block:: bash